-Before you change a map, create a test cache of a small area to give you some baseline figures.
-Choose an area that contains a good mix of geography represented in the map such as urban and rural, flat and mountainous.
-Take note of the time it takes to create the test cache.
-Next, enable on-demand caching and zoom to an uncached area.
+Before you change your map, you might want to create a test cache of a small area to give you some baseline figures.
+Choose an area that contains a good mix of geography represented in your map: urban and rural, flat and mountainous, and so on.
+Note the time it takes to create the test cache.
+Then enable on-demand caching and zoom to an uncached area.
 Note how long it takes for the tiles to appear at various scales.
-If performance is acceptable at this point, you don't have to make any adjustments.
+If performance is acceptable at this point, you can choose not to make any adjustments.

-For advanced detection of inefficient layers in a map service, set the ArcGIS Server site's logging level to Verbose.
-Make one draw request to the map service, such as zooming to a bookmark in ArcGIS Pro.
-Then examine the ArcGIS Server logs in ArcGIS Server Manager and note the time it takes to draw each layer.
+For more advanced detection of inefficient layers in your map service, set the server logging level to Verbose.
+Make one draw request to the map service, such as zooming to a bookmark in ArcMap.
+Then examine the ArcGIS Server logs in Manager and note the draw time for each layer.
 You'll quickly be able to tell which layers are taking the most time.
-It's a good idea to repeat this exercise at different cached scales in random areas of the map.
-Remember to set the logging back to its previous level when you are finished, as verbose logging writes more log information than you normally need.
+It's a good idea to repeat this exercise at your different cached scales in random areas of the map.
+Remember to set the logging back to its previous level when you are finished, as Verbose writes more log information than you normally need.

-Once you've optimized the map, make another test cache and note how long it takes to create a tile on demand.
-If performance is still not acceptable, you can do one of the following:
+Once you've optimized your map, make another test cache and note how long it takes to create a tile on demand.
+If performance is still not acceptable, you can opt to do one of the following things:

 - Make a full cache.
 By precaching all the tiles, you won't have to create tiles on demand.
-This could be the best option if you have the time and space to create a full cache, and it won't be updated often.
-If server downtime while caching is a concern, you can program caching jobs to occur on nights and weekends to steadily build the service's cache until it is full.
-You can also devote just one service instance to caching while other instances handle user requests.
+This could be the best option if you have the time and space to create a full cache and it won't be updated often.
+If server downtime while caching is a concern, you can program caching jobs to occur on nights and weekends to steadily build your cache until it is full.
+You can also choose to devote just one service instance to caching while other instances handle user requests.

 - Use a dynamically drawn service.
 If building a full cache is not feasible, and performance is acceptable with a dynamically drawn service, you might choose to skip caching entirely.
-Although this option does not give the best performance, the data in the map service will always be up to date.
+Although this option does not give the best performance, your data will always be up-to-date.

-When you edit the cached map service's source data, you must update the cache before users can see the changes.
-If you follow the recommendation of precaching an area based on a feature class and filling in the rest of the cache on demand, you must be careful that the updates include all the necessary areas.
+When you edit your source database, you need to update the cache before users can see the changes.
+If you follow the recommendation of precaching an area based on a feature class and filling in the rest of your cache on demand, you'll need to be careful that the updates include all the necessary areas.

-There are two strategies you can follow to update your cache when you're using created tiles on demand.
+There are two strategies you can follow to update your cache when you've been creating tiles on demand:

 Delete all tiles that were created on demand before you perform an update

 To delete the tiles, run Manage Map Server Cache Tiles using the Delete Tiles mode.
-Delete tiles based on the inverse of the feature class you precached against.
-You can use ArcGIS editing tools to make a polygon representing the full extent of the map and cut a hole in it for the area that was precached.
+You should delete tiles based on the inverse of the feature class you precached against.
+You can use ArcGIS editing tools to make a polygon representing the full extent of your map and cut a hole in it for the area that was precached.
 The resulting donut polygon is the area where tiles should be deleted.
-See Cut a hole in a polygon feature for an explanation of how to cut a hole in a polygon using the Clip tool in ArcGIS Pro.
+See Cutting holes in existing polygons for an explanation of how to cut a hole in a polygon using the Clip command.

-Alternatively, you can delete all tiles in the cache before you start the update, but this may adversely impact resources on the ArcGIS Server site if the cache is large.
+Alternatively, you can delete all tiles in the cache before you start the update, but this might add some overhead if your cache is large.

-If your users complain about having to wait for a certain place to be cached on demand after every update, add this place to the area that is precached.
-When you've precached wisely, on-demand caching should only occur infrequently in random patterns in the less interesting areas of the map.
-If users are constantly returning to a place on the map, it should be precached.
+If you're worried that users will have to wait for a certain place to be cached on demand after every update, you should think about adding this place to the area that is precached.
+When you've precached wisely, on-demand caching should only occur infrequently in random patterns in the less interesting areas of your map.
+If users are constantly returning to a place, it should be precached.

-Target cache updates to cover only the areas where data was edited
+Target your cache updates to cover only the areas where data was edited

-One way to do this is to use geodatabase archiving or a custom tool to track all the changes since the last update, export these changed areas to a feature class, and update tiles based on the feature class boundary.
+One way to do this is to use geodatabase archiving or a custom tool to track all the changes since the last update, then export these changed areas to a feature class and update tiles based on the feature class boundary.